regro/cf-scripts/README.md

 ## Starting and Stopping the Worker

-In order to start the worker, make a commit to master with the file `please.go` in the `autotick-bot` subdirectory.
+In order to start the worker, make a commit to main with the file `please.go` in the `autotick-bot` subdirectory.

 If you want to stop the worker, rename the file to `please.stop`, and it will not restart